 - I want to hold a meeting with my colleagues (Teams)

-- I want to hold an online meeting where restricted use or sensitive data may be shared (Teams)
+- I want to hold an online meeting where restricted use or sensitive data may be shared (Teams, but be aware of viewing permissions if the meeting is recorded)

 - I want to work on shared Microsoft Office documents and share files (Teams)